The Unapproved

 I submitted a proposal.
 Sol passed it to Sebastian and said he was for it.
 Sebastian approved.
 Sol followed up in late April with a group email to me and Sebastian: "I will open a new Zoom account, and if Josh could facilitate sign-up, I can put sessions on the calendar."
 He also gave me full editorial authority over the community's best practices document: "Yeah, please go right ahead...
 I was hoping y'all would add whatever you think necessary."

-The Telegram exchange on May 2 — reproduced in full in the archive — shows Sebastian and me working through the logistics.
-He explicitly said: "My preference is for you to take the lead on this."
+The Telegram exchange on May 2, reproduced in full in the archive, shows Sebastian and me working through the logistics.
+He said it plainly: "My preference is for you to take the lead on this."
 He approved my timeline.
 He called my Discord suggestion "a great suggestion."

-On May 13, Sebastian approved the Lemon Aid Hour concept — my proposed peer format — while flagging it needed Sol's sign-off.
+On May 13, Sebastian approved the Lemon Aid Hour concept, my proposed peer format, while flagging that it needed Sol's sign-off.
 I sent the full proposal to both of them on May 16.
 Sol replied May 20: "Let's do it.
 What's a good time slot for you?"

 May 20 was the last message Sol sent me before the second removal.
 Both messages that day were approvals.
 There is no warning, no complaint, no documented concern about my conduct anywhere in the written record between January 3 and June 16, 2025.